clee704/mutagenwrapper/docs/index.rst

 Mappings
 --------

-Tag keys in FLAC files are not mapped and the same key is used as the name, except for *pictures*.
-A blank cell means there is no mapping and values may be hidden by the wrapper (but they are not lost when saving) or custom tags can be used.
+Tag names in FLAC files are not mapped and the same name is used as the internal name, except for ``pictures``, for which there is no corresponding Vorbis comment (they are stored elsewhere, not as a comment).
+A blank cell means there is no mapping and values may be hidden by the wrapper (but they are still there and doesn't get lost when saving) or custom tags can be used.

-Custom tags (starting with ``TXXX:`` for ID3 and ``----:com.apple.iTunes:`` for MP4) have their name as the key without prefix and lowercased, e.g. both ``TXXX:CUSTOM`` and ``----:com.apple.iTunes:CUSTOM`` are mapped to *custom*.
+Custom tags (starting with ``TXXX:`` for ID3 and ``----:com.apple.iTunes:`` for MP4) have their name as the internal name without prefix and lowercased, e.g. both ``TXXX:CUSTOM`` and ``----:com.apple.iTunes:CUSTOM`` are mapped to ``custom``.

-Currently you cannot change values for pictures, tracknumber, tracktotal, discnumber, and disctotal.
+In the current version, ``pictures``, ``tracknumber``, ``tracktotal``, ``discnumber``, and ``disctotal`` are read-only.
+You can read and write other tags.

 +-----------------+-------+------------+
 | Name            | ID3v2 | iTunes MP4 |